Unusual Options Activity Insight: ProShares UltraPro Short QQQ | Benzinga

 Unusual Options Activity Insight: ProShares UltraPro Short QQQ

-Shares of ProShares UltraPro Short QQQ (NASDAQ:SQQQ) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $8.39.
+Shares of ProShares UltraPro Short QQQ (NASDAQ:SQQQ) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $8.28.

 - Option Type: SWEEP